 Child, Youth and Family said it would be six months before it knows how many social workers it will need and what that will cost.
 The head of the agency, Bernadine Mackenzie, said the chief social worker would review how Child, Youth and Family classifies caseloads.

 "There is no international definition or benchmark.
 We already look at families and we look at individual children.
 What the chief social worker will de doing next is he's been commissioned by the chief executive to design a model that actually fits the New Zealand scene."

 Ms Mackenzie told Checkpoint they are looking at centralising some administration functions.

 "We need to look at what the administration functions are and also look at how we can support social workers better.
 One of the other actions that we're taking is actually we're moving to having one social work resource assistant per social work team, so that will certainly assist in freeing up more time for social workers to do what they need to do."

 Social Development Minister Paula Bennett said the review is one of the most in-depth pieces of work carried out and welcomed the findings.

 "It certainly raises a number of issues for us, and certainly around the recommendations.
 I think that yes, they will need more social workers.
 We just need to make sure that we're getting the right ones with the right caseloads in the right place."

-Next story in National: Passengers told train had no brakes
+Next story in New Zealand: Passengers told train had no brakes

 Copyright © 2014, Radio New Zealand